 Evening of the day prior to the pig roast – marinate pig:

-- Strain marinade (using 2 mesh strainers, 1 sitting in the other) into a container – discard solids.
+- Strain marinade and discard solids.
 Set marinade aside.

-- Cover large surface with plastic (use the pig wrapper).
-Lay pig on surface, skin side down.
+- Unwrap pig and lay on work surface, skin side down.

 - Inject marinade into pig, being careful not to pierce pig’s skin.
 (Or your own for that matter.)